openmeterio/openmeter/README.md

 - [Node.js](/api/client/node)
 - [Go](/api/client/go)

-For languages where an SDK isn't available yet, we encourage using the [OpenAPI definition](/api/openapi.yaml).
-We recommend using the [OpenAPI Generator](https://openapi-generator.tech/) to generate your own client.
+In cases where no specific SDK is available for your preferred programming language, you can utilize the [OpenAPI definition](https://github.com/openmeterio/openmeter/blob/main/api/openapi.yaml).
+Please raise a [GitHub issue](https://github.com/openmeterio/openmeter/issues/new?assignees=&labels=area%2Fapi%2Ckind%2Ffeature&projects=&template=feature_request.yaml) to request SDK support in other languages.

 ## Development